 - Most classified sites, including Vancamper, are indexed by search engines like Google.
 This means they pick up on the keywords used in your listing title and description.

 Photos are arguably the most important part of your listing.
 Most buyers tend to flick through photos first - and if they like what they see, they'll click on your listing to read more.
 Poor quality photos lead to fewer conversions, so it's key to make sure you photograph your campervan as best as possible.

 Tips for taking great photos of your campervan

 - Choice of camera: go with the best quality camera you have access to.
 A DSLR with a wide angle lens will yield the best results, but if not, any modern smartphone will do.

 - Clean your campervan!
-We get it, living in a van gets messy pretty quickly, but tidy inside/out before taking photographs.
+We know vans get messy pretty quickly, but tidy inside/out before taking photographs.

 - Choose the right time of day.
 Light is everything when it comes to taking great photos.
 Aim for clear, well lit photos - preferably without the use of a flash.
 A few hours after sunrise or before sunset works well for this.

 - Don't over edit/process your photos.
-Buyers want an accurate representation of your campervan.
+Buyers want an accurate representation of your campervan - over using filters can make it hard to tell what interior details (like cabinets) really look like.

 What photos to take